 Covenant Elementary School is a private Christian school located on a green hill in Nashville – the capital of Tennessee with a population of almost 700,000.
 The gray stone school buildings are set in a tranquil grove.
 On this Monday in March, the sun is shining in the sky, cherry trees are in full bloom.
 The school teaches children from the first to the sixth grade.
 There is also a kindergarten there.
 According to the local newspaper “The Tennessean”, around 200 children are cared for here.
 The facility advertises with a Christian mission statement and with offering the children a safe place where they can develop freely.

-The investigators are now evaluating material that could provide information about the motive of the shooter.
+The investigators are now evaluating material that might provide information regarding the motive of the shooter.
 “We have a manifesto, we have some writings that relate to that day, that incident, that we’re evaluating,” said Police Commissioner Drake.
 Maps of the school were also found, on which, among other things, surveillance cameras and entrances were drawn.
 The shooter smashed through an outer glass door, gaining access to the school.
 Police released surveillance footage showing her entering the school with her gun raised.
 The woman was carrying several rounds of ammunition, police said.

 more on the subject

-Just theories about the motive
+Just theories regarding the motive

 According to the police, it is a woman from Nashville, a former student at the facility.
 She graduated from a college in the city with a degree in art and design last year.
 Authorities say she self-identifies as transgender.
 This is the name given to people who do not – or not only – identify with the sex that was documented at their birth.
-The investigators said nothing about any connection between the life story of the shooter and her crime.
-“There’s a theory at the moment that we might be able to talk about later, but it’s unconfirmed,” said Drake.
+The investigators said nothing regarding any connection between the life story of the shooter and her crime.
+“There’s a theory at the moment that we might be able to talk regarding later, but it’s unconfirmed,” said Drake.
 Police say the woman bought her guns legally.

 On Tuesday, Drake said the 28-year-old was being treated by a doctor for an “emotional disorder”.
 He gave no further details.
 The motive for the crime is still unclear.
 She probably chose her victims in elementary school at random.